Woman dies after falling 500 feet at Rocky Mountain National Park | KRDO

 LARIMER COUNTY, Colo.
 (KRDO)-- A woman is now dead after falling from the Four Aces of Blitzen Ridge (located on Ypsilon Mountain) in Rocky Mountain National Park during a free-solo climb.

-According to the National Park Service, on Sunday, July 9, the 26-year-old woman was with her climbing partner, a 27-year-old man whose name has not been released, when he notified park rangers, via cell phone, of her fall.
+According to the National Park Service, on Sunday, July 9, the 26-year-old Boulder woman was with her climbing partner, a 27-year-old man also from Boulder whose name has not been released, when he notified park rangers, via cell phone, of her fall.

 However, Rocky Mountain National Park Search and Rescue Team members were only able to reach him that night on Sunday, July 9.